-As regards the 'discernible shift in India's NFU stance', while there has been, and continues to be considerable debate within the

-Indian security establishment regarding the need to review, there seems to be no apparent change in policy.
+As regards the 'discernible shift in India's NFU stance', while there has been, and continues to be considerable debate within the Indian security establishment regarding the need to review, there seems to be no apparent change in policy.
 It is important to understand why.
 The answers perhaps lie in India's decisions to not only go overtly nuclear in 1998, but also become the only country to put out officially, in writing, a formal nuclear doctrine in Jan 2003.
 India assured the world that nuclear weapons are political instruments for deterrence, not for warfighting - a belief which it stands by even today.
-India's nuclear doctrine has four crucial aspects namely, "building and maintaining a credible minimum deterrent"; "a posture of 'No First Use" (NFU); "nuclear weapons will only be used in retaliation against a nuclear attack on Indian territory or on Indian forces anywhere"; and, finally, "nuclear retaliation to a first strike will be massive and designed to inflict unacceptable damage10".

-As Shiv Shankar Menon concludes in his now famous Chapter, 'Why India Pledges No First Use of Nuclear Weapons' this is the only doctrine that makes sense for India.
+India's nuclear doctrine has four crucial aspects namely, "building and maintaining a credible minimum deterrent"; "a posture of 'No First Use" (NFU); "nuclear weapons will only be used in retaliation against a nuclear attack on Indian territory or on Indian forces anywhere"; and, finally, "nuclear retaliation to a first strike will be massive and designed to inflict unacceptable damage"10 As Shivshankar Menon concludes in his now famous Chapter, 'Why India Pledges No First Use of Nuclear Weapons' this is the only doctrine that makes sense for India.
 Nuclear weapons, he points out, "are primarily political weapons, the currency of power in the nuclear age, rather than effective war-fighting weapons."
-India's nuclear arsenal exists to ensure the country is not blackmailed by another nuclear actor, not to give it blackmailing abilities.
-"Assured retaliation combined with a no first use policy also means that it is not the number of nuclear weapons that India or its adversaries possess that matters.
-What matters is India's ability to inflict unacceptable damage in retaliatory strike or strike11s."
-He summarises it in one line: first strike equals aggression, no-first-use equals deterrence.
+India's nuclear arsenal exists to ensure the country is not blackmailed by another nuclear actor, and not to give itself blackmailing abilities.
+"Assured retaliation combined with a NFU policy also means that it is not the number of nuclear weapons that India or its adversaries possess that matters.
+What matters is India's ability to inflict unacceptable damage in retaliatory strike or strikes."11 He summarises it in one line: first strike equals aggression, no-first-use equals deterrence.

 Further, even if we assume for a moment that the argument is true and India has taken the decision to junk the NFU - what next?
 How, with what resources, on what targets and in what time frame does India intend to strike first into Pakistan?
 And having done so, does she expect that Pakistan will not retaliate - what are the mechanisms to absorb the retaliation?
-Surprisingly, there

-are no explanations or even plausible theories on offer!
-Analysts may argue it is not necessary for the Government to officially announce a change.
-However, it would be reasonable to assume that some definite indicators would accompany such a major shift in policy.
+Surprisingly, there are no explanations or even plausible theories on offer.
+Analysts may argue it is not necessary for the Government to officially announce a change, however, it would be reasonable to assume that some definite indicators would accompany such a major shift in policy.
 Are there any such indicators?
 Are there any compelling reasons for this policy shift?
-Is there a change in how India views nuclear weapons - from instruments of political deterrence to those of war-fighting?
+Is there a change in how India views nuclear weapons - from instruments of political deterrence to those of warfighting?
 Has there been a spurt in India's defence spending?
 Are there reports of any out of the ordinary trends in India's strategic programme or civil nuclear establishment?
-Are there any indications of a policy shift in India's

-response to Pak sponsored terrorist attacks which point towards nuclear overtures?
+Are there any indications of a policy shift in India's response to Pakistan sponsored terrorist attacks which point towards nuclear overtures?
 The answer to all the above questions is a firm No - implying that NFU with massive retaliation remains the backbone of Indian doctrinal thinking regarding use of nuclear weapons.

 It would suffice to say that major changes in national nuclear doctrines or strategic concepts are not based on views expressed in isolated writings or off the cuff interviews or statements.
-On the contrary, they are a consequence of protracted deliberations and serious debates, especially in responsible democracies like India whose nuclear behaviour and non-proliferation credentials can put to shame the actions of some nuclear powers
+On the contrary, they are a consequence of protracted deliberations and serious debates, especially in responsible democracies like India whose nuclear behaviour and non-proliferation credentials can put to shame the actions of some nuclear powers who are even signatories to the NPT.

-It would suffice to say that major

-changes in national nuclear

-doctrines or strategic concepts

-are not based on views expressed

-in isolated writings or off the cuff

-interviews or statements.
-On the

-contrary, they are a consequence

-of protracted deliberations and

-serious debates, especially in

-responsible democracies like India

-whose nuclear behaviour and nonproliferation credentials can put to

-shame the actions of some nuclear

-powers who are even signatories to

-the NPT!